geraldinnebohr/AirBnB_clone/README.md

-   -Create a new object (ex: a new User or a new Place)
-   -Retrieve an object from a file, a database etc…
-   -Do operations on objects (count, compute stats, etc…)
-   -Update attributes of an object
-   -Destroy an object

 ## Commands and how to use it
 the command interpreter allow us to handle our data requirements with the following commands